The Ultimate Guide To Choosing The Perfect Location For Your Holiday Home

-Location is key, and while you might be able to save a little bit of money by buying in a less popular and quieter location, it’ll hurt you in the long-term if the property is lying empty for large parts of the year.
+Location is key.
+While you might be able to save a little bit of money by buying in a less popular and quieter location, it’ll hurt you in the long-term if the property is lying empty for large parts of the year.

-Instead, you should identify some popular areas which you think you’d be interested in, and research them online, seeing what sort of prices similar properties are selling for, and how long they’ve been on the market for.
+Instead, you should identify some popular areas which you think you’d be interested in.
+Then research them online, seeing what sort of prices similar properties are selling for.
+And how long they’ve been on the market for.

-Once you’re a little more settled on an area you want to buy in, be sure to visit it yourself and stay there for a couple of days to get a real feel for it.
+Once you’re a little more settled on an area you want to buy in, be sure to visit it yourself.
+Stay there for a couple of days to get a real feel for it.